wp-plugins/fix-structured-data-errors/README.txt

 This plugin is only available here: https://www.acceleratormarketing.com/product/fix-structured-data-errors-wordpress-plugin/

+Fix those pesky Webmaster Tools structured data errors simply and fast!
+There is no configuration required.
+Simply download and install this plugin and your structured data will be automatically configured and displayed at the end of each post or page.

+This added structured data will be interpreted and identified by search spiders so that you no longer get structured data errors in Google Webmaster Tools (now called Google Search Console).

+*   No configuration required
+*   Simply download and install

 == Installation ==

 This section describes how to install the plugin and get it working.